Can You Get a DUI on a Horse in Minnesota?

 The Dangers of Riding a Horse While Intoxicated

 Alcohol impairs judgment, reaction time, and coordination—all critical skills needed to safely handle a horse.
 Horses are highly sensitive animals that rely on clear, confident signals from their riders.
-An intoxicated rider increases the risk of:
+Intoxicated riders can experience slower reaction times, making it difficult to avoid obstacles, which increases the risk of accidents.
+Impaired riders are also more likely to be involved in accidents involving pedestrians or other vehicles.
+Drunk riders are more likely to cause property damage if their horse loses control, and may neglect the well-being of their horses due to impaired care.

 - Accidents: A lack of control over the horse could result in injury to the rider, the horse, or others nearby.